pedrojoaquim01/atmoseer/README.md

 # AtmoSeer

-## About the tool
+## About

-TCC project, which aims to make rainfall forecasts using Convolutional Neural Networks, with different data sources.
+This project provides a pipeline to build rainfall forecast models using 1D Convolutional Neural Networks.
+The pipeline can be configured with different meteorological data sources.

 ## Application